Can You Own a Franchise While Active Duty

 Why it works: Automotive service is recession-resistant and operates on appointment-based scheduling.
 The franchise fee waiver frees up significant capital for working capital and equipment.

-The numbers: Veterans get the entire franchise fee waived — a savings that can reach $50,000 or more depending on the territory.
+Investment benefits: Veterans get the entire franchise fee waived, a savings that can reach $50,000 or more depending on the territory.

 Manager-run potential: Excellent.
 With an experienced service manager, you can oversee operations, marketing, and customer relationships without being under the hood daily.